Simplicity and tracial weights on non-unital reduced crossed products: Classification of tracial weights on reduced crossed products

 Let $g, a, x$ be as above.
 By \cite{Fur} (see also Proposition 2.8 in \cite{BKKO}), one can choose a character $\omega$ on $C(\partial_F \Gamma)$ and $f\in C(\partial_F \Gamma)$ satisfying $\omega(f)=1$, $\omega(\beta_g(f))=0$.
 By Lemma \ref{Lem:extension}, one has $\varphi\in \cE(\tau, a)$ with $\varphi \circ \iota_{a} = \tau(a) \cdot \omega$.
 Then Lemma \ref{Lem:bilinear} yields

 \end{proof}

-\begin{Rem} If one employs the Cuntz--Pedersen type equivalence relation \cite{CP} instead of the Murray--von Neumann type relation, then one has the larger set $\cJ(\alpha, \tau)$ consisting of all elements $a\in (\Ped{A}_+)_1$ satisfying the following condition: For any $g\in \Gamma$, there is a double sequence $(v_{n, m})_{n, m}$ in $A$ satisfying
+\begin{Rem} If one employs the Cuntz--Pedersen type equivalence relation \cite{CP} instead of the Murray--von Neumann type relation, then one has the set $\cJ(\alpha, \tau)$, which is (possibly) larger than $\cI(\alpha, \tau)$, consisting of all elements $a\in (\Ped{A}_+)_1$ satisfying the following condition: For any $g\in \Gamma$, there is a double sequence $(v_{n, m})_{n, m}$ in $A$ satisfying

-Although we do not aware of any applications at the moment, it would be worth to point out that our results in this article work without major corrections after replacing $\cI(\alpha, \tau)$ by $\cJ(\alpha, \tau)$. \end{Rem} \begin{Rem} Since any boundary action of $\Gamma$ factors through the quotient group $\Gamma/ R_a(\Gamma)$ \cite{Fur}, one can drop the condition on elements $g$ in $R_a(\Gamma)$ in the definition of $\cI(\alpha, \tau)$ (and $\cJ(\alpha, \tau))$ without changing the conclusions and proofs of Main Theorem \ref{MThm:trace}.
-However we employ the present definition as it looks more natural, leads to a complete statement (Lemma \ref{Lem:extension}), and we do not aware of any important applications of this formal generalization. \end{Rem}
+Although we are not aware of any applications at the moment, it would be worth to point out that our results in this article work without major corrections after replacing $\cI(\alpha, \tau)$ by $\cJ(\alpha, \tau)$. \end{Rem} \begin{Rem} Since any boundary action of $\Gamma$ factors through the quotient group $\Gamma/ R_a(\Gamma)$ \cite{Fur}, one can drop the condition on elements $g$ in $R_a(\Gamma)$ in the definition of $\cI(\alpha, \tau)$ (and $\cJ(\alpha, \tau))$ without changing the conclusions and proofs of Main Theorem \ref{MThm:trace}.
+However we employ the present definition as it looks more natural, leads to a complete statement (Lemma \ref{Lem:extension}), and we are not aware of any important applications of this formal generalization. \end{Rem}